 Gradually with time, diﬀerent methods of joining stones were developed, and constructing more elements with stones was possible.
-But by the 19th and 20th centuries, the use of stones as a building material was gradually decreased as the alternative materials such as cast irons and concrete.
+But by the 19th and 20th centuries, the use of stones as a building material gradually decreased because of alternative materials such as cast irons and concrete.

-Except for granite and marble, there are many other stones used in building construction such as sandstone, limestone, laterite, gneiss, caliche, etc. Each one of them has a diﬀerent physical & chemical property and each one of them is used for diﬀerent purposes.
+Except for granite and marble, there are many other stones used in building construction, such as sandstone, limestone, laterite, gneiss, caliche, etc. Each one of them has diﬀerent physical & chemical properties, and each one of them is used for diﬀerent purposes.